Aider-AI/aider/docs/faq.md

 ## Can I specify guidelines or conventions?

+Sometimes you want GPT to be aware of certain coding guidelines, like whether to provide type hints, which libraries or packages to prefer, etc.

-Yes, just write some extra instructions in a file like `INSTRUCTIONS.md` and then add it to the chat.
+Just put any extra instructions in a file like `INSTRUCTIONS.md` and then add it to the chat.

 For more details, see this documentation on